Brevity law

 The origin of this statistical pattern seems to be related to optimization principles and derived by a mediation between two major constraints: the pressure to reduce the cost of production and the pressure to maximize transmission success.
 This idea is very related with the principle of least effort, which postulates that efficiency selects a path of least resistance or "effort".
 This principle of reducing the cost of production might also be related to principles of optimal data compression in information theory.

+In animals

+Analysis of whale vocalization samples show that two out of five species of whales studied contain recurring phonemes whose distribution obeys Zipf's law of abbreviation.